python-websockets/websockets/docs/faq/server.rst

         while True:
             await websocket.send("firehose!")

-:meth:`~legacy.protocol.WebSocketCommonProtocol.send` completes synchronously as long as there's space in send buffers.
+:meth:`~ServerConnection.send` completes synchronously as long as there's space in send buffers.
 The event loop never runs.
 (This pattern is uncommon in real-world applications.
 It occurs mostly in toy programs.)

 You can avoid the issue by yielding control to the event loop explicitly::